Goldman Sachs Maintains Newmark Group (NMRK) Sell Recommendation

 What are Other Shareholders Doing?

-EES - WisdomTree U.S. SmallCap Fund N holds 315K shares representing 0.18% ownership of the company.
-In it's prior filing, the firm reported owning 61K shares, representing an increase of 80.69%.
-The firm increased its portfolio allocation in NMRK by 170.34% over the last quarter.
+DFEOX - U.s. Core Equity 1 Portfolio - Institutional Class holds 305K shares representing 0.18% ownership of the company.
+In it's prior filing, the firm reported owning 328K shares, representing a decrease of 7.69%.
+The firm decreased its portfolio allocation in NMRK by 6.42% over the last quarter.

-Bank Of America holds 617K shares representing 0.36% ownership of the company.
-In it's prior filing, the firm reported owning 556K shares, representing an increase of 9.94%.
-The firm decreased its portfolio allocation in NMRK by 99.90% over the last quarter.
+Geode Capital Management holds 2,858K shares representing 1.65% ownership of the company.
+In it's prior filing, the firm reported owning 2,872K shares, representing a decrease of 0.48%.
+The firm decreased its portfolio allocation in NMRK by 8.95% over the last quarter.

+Calvert Variable Products, Inc. - Calvert VP Russell 2000 Small Cap Index Portfolio - I Class holds 11K shares representing 0.01% ownership of the company.
+No change in the last quarter.

-Mackenzie Financial holds 16K shares representing 0.01% ownership of the company.
-In it's prior filing, the firm reported owning 10K shares, representing an increase of 36.35%.
-The firm increased its portfolio allocation in NMRK by 50.29% over the last quarter.
+FLXSX - Fidelity Flex Small Cap Index Fund holds 15K shares representing 0.01% ownership of the company.
+In it's prior filing, the firm reported owning 15K shares, representing an increase of 1.09%.
+The firm decreased its portfolio allocation in NMRK by 3.83% over the last quarter.

 What is the Fund Sentiment?

-There are 458 funds or institutions reporting positions in Newmark Group.
-This is a decrease of 8 owner(s) or 1.72% in the last quarter.
-Average portfolio weight of all funds dedicated to NMRK is 0.10%, an increase of 0.97%.
-Total shares owned by institutions decreased in the last three months by 3.57% to 106,723K shares.
+There are 459 funds or institutions reporting positions in Newmark Group.
+This is a decrease of 7 owner(s) or 1.50% in the last quarter.
+Average portfolio weight of all funds dedicated to NMRK is 0.08%, a decrease of 15.62%.
+Total shares owned by institutions decreased in the last three months by 3.49% to 106,728K shares.
 The put/call ratio of NMRK is 0.18, indicating a bullish outlook.

 Newmark Group Background Information